Daniel-Mietchen/events/PIDapalooza-2018.md

 # About

-This file hosts my contribution to [PIDapalooza 2018](https://doi.org/10.5438/11.0002).
+This file hosts my session proposal for [PIDapalooza 2018](https://doi.org/10.5438/11.0002).
 It was submitted on September 22, 2017, which was the extended [submission deadline](https://github.com/Daniel-Mietchen/events/issues/208).
+On October 11, I was notified that the proposal had been accepted.

 # Title